dazinator/dazinator.github.io/source/_posts/2015-08-16-aurelia-and-asp-net-5-mvc.md

 Not if sourcemaps are enabled.
 I will show you how to enable this.
 This will mean the browser will be requesting and running the optimised bundle of javascript - but you the developer, will be stepping through and reading the original source code in your browser's dev tools, thanks to the magical power of source maps.

 However, I will also show you what to do if you just don't want to bundle / minify your javascript during development (not all browsers will support source maps yet).
 If bundling and minification is something you only want to do at the time of a release build - which is pretty sensible - then I'll cover that too.

+## Stay tuned
+In the next post, we will begin modifying our ASP.NET 5 project to do the things I have discussed:

+1. Replace Bower with JSPM
+2. Bring in Aurelia
+3. Get an Aurelia application working on the Index.cshtml page
+4. Enable bundling and minification via a Gulp task
+5. Enable automatic browser refresh
+6. Disable bundling when our application is running in development (to maintain an easy debugging experience should your browser not support source maps)